 In 2008, I packed my life up into a Honda Civic and drove it across the country.
 I spent 3 weeks on the road from Pennsylvania to Alaska, sleeping in hostels, motels, hotels, a tent, and even the car.

 Looking back on it now, I have to laugh, because I packed some of the most impractical and silly things for my summer in the Last Frontier (Alaska).
-I had just moved from Florida, so naturally, I thought it perfectly reasonable to bring my wardrobe of sundresses and tank tops, in addition to more sensible Alaskan-wear.
+I had just left Florida Florida, so naturally, I thought it was perfectly reasonable to bring my wardrobe of sundresses and tank tops, in addition to more sensible Alaskan-wear.
 When you think of Alaska, don’t you think sundresses?
-Yeah.
+I was definitely still stuck in the Florida-living mindset!

 What happened during the 3 weeks on the road was that I came to realize just how little I actually needed in order to be comfortable, clean, and happy.
 Most of what I’d brought along remained packed away until I arrived at my destination.
 All I truly needed were the basics.